thank you for volunteering!

 New Board FAQ's

-Any new directors is required to provide a certification of Board Training for the state of Florida.
-The purpose is educate a volunteer on what an Association, its purposes and the role of a Director.
-You have 90 days from the date of your appointment to submit this certification into the Official Records otherwise you will be automatically removed from the Board.
+The purpose of this required class is to educate a volunteer of what an Association actually is, its purposes, and what the roles of all active Directors are.
+Elected individuals have 90 days from the date of appointment to submit this certification as an Official Record, otherwise they will be automatically removed from the Board.

 720.3033 Officers and directors.—(1)(a) Within 90 days after being elected or appointed to the board, each director shall certify in writing to the secretary of the association that he or she has read the association’s declaration of covenants, articles of incorporation, bylaws, and current written rules and policies; that he or she will work to uphold such documents and policies to the best of his or her ability; and that he or she will faithfully discharge his or her fiduciary responsibility to the association’s members.
 Within 90 days after being elected or appointed to the board, in lieu of such written certification, the newly elected or appointed director may submit a certificate of having satisfactorily completed the educational curriculum administered by a division-approved education provider within 1 year before or 90 days after the date of election or appointment.(b) The written certification or educational certificate is valid for the uninterrupted tenure of the director on the board.
 A director who does not timely file the written certification or educational certificate shall be suspended from the board until he or she complies with the requirement.
 The board may temporarily fill the vacancy during the period of suspension.